IAMconsortium/nomenclature/docs/api/nuts.rst

 =================

 The :class:`NutsProcessor` class provides automated aggregation of scenario data across NUTS regions.
-It enables automated hierarchical aggregation from NUTS3 to NUTS2, NUTS2 to NUTS1, and NUTS1 to country level, using model-specific rules and variable code lists.
+It performs hierarchical aggregation in the following order:

+1. NUTS3 → NUTS2
+2. NUTS2 → NUTS1
+3. NUTS1 → Country
+4. Country → European Union (if ≥ 23 of the 27 EU member states are present)
+5. Country + UK → European Union and United Kingdom (if the United Kingdom is also present)

+The EU-level aggregations (steps 4-5) are only performed if the corresponding target regions (``European Union`` and ``European Union and United Kingdom``) are defined in the project's region codelist.
+If fewer than 23 EU member states are present in the data, the EU aggregation is skipped silently.

-This processor ensures that regional data is consistently aggregated and validated according to the configured NUTS regions, without the need to manually specify region aggregation rules.
+The processor ensures that regional data is consistently aggregated and validated according to the configured NUTS regions and variable code lists.

 Consider the example below for configuring a project using NUTS aggregation.
 The *nomenclature.yaml* in the project directory is as follows: